CalebC44/Personal-Projects/Secure Web Server Deployment Scripts/Apache-Files/README.md

 ## Steps
 ### Step 1: Building the Apache Container
 - sudo docker build -t apache .
-You should now have a running Apache server on htttps://127.0.0.1
 ### Step 2: Pulling the Image
 - sudo docker pull linuxserver/fail2ban:latest
 ### Step 3: Create Directory for fail2ban